Health Care Access & Affordability

 Predictive Modeling

 The Maryland Primary Care Program (MDPCP)—which incentivizes practices to offer advanced primary care services—is a component of the Maryland Total Cost of Care Model.
 Hilltop developed an algorithm that identifies an individual’s relative risk of avoidable hospitalization, called the Hilltop Pre-AH Model™.
 In partnership with Chesapeake Regional Information System for our Patients (CRISP), Maryland’s health information exchange, Hilltop is using the model to provide risk stratification scores monthly to primary care practices to assist care coordinators in triaging care.
-The system went live in October 2019.
-Learn more about the model.
-Learn how we developed the model.
+The system went live in October 2019, and in October 2022 expanded to include two more predictive models that generate risk scores for severe diabetes complications and all-cause mortality.
+Learn more about the modelLearn how we developed the model.

-Through a COVID-19 Accelerated Translational Incubator Pilot (ATIP) grant, Hilltop is further developing the Hilltop Pre-AH Model™ event prediction algorithms to estimate individual-level risks of hospitalization due to COVID-19 and other communicable diseases for Medicare fee-for-service (FFS) beneficiaries across the state of Maryland.
-This predictive model will serve as a tool to help health care providers prospectively identify individuals at risk of hospitalization for the current and future pandemics.
+Through a COVID-19 Accelerated Translational Incubator Pilot (ATIP) grant, Hilltop developed an event prediction algorithm to estimate individual-level risks of hospitalization due to COVID-19.
+This predictive model serves as a tool to help health care providers prospectively identify individuals at risk of hospitalization for the current and future pandemics; along with the Pre-AH Model™, it is in production in the Maryland Medicaid HealthChoice population.
 Read the Hilltop Bulletin and the UMBCNews article.

 Staff Experts